emorydunn/LaunchAgent/README.md

 LaunchAgent has `load()`, `unload()`, `start()`, `stop()`, and `status()` methods which do what they say on the tin.

 Load & unload require the agent's URL parameter to be set, or `launchctl` won't be able to locate them.
-Start, stop, and status are called based on the label. x
+Start, stop, and status are called based on the label.

 ## Supported Keys